pyblosxom/pyblosxom/docs/source/advanced_installation.rst

 your own" kind of issue.

-If you ever have problems with PyBlosxom and you ask us questions on the `pyblosxom-users`_ or `pyblosxom-devel`_ mailing lists, make sure you explicitly state what things you've done from this chapter.
+If you ever have problems with PyBlosxom and you ask us questions on the pyblosxom-users or pyblosxom-devel mailing lists, make sure you explicitly state what things you've done from this chapter.
 It'll go a long way in helping us to help you.

-.. _pyblosxom-users: mailto:pyblosxom-users@lists.sourceforge.net
-.. _pyblosxom-devel: mailto:pyblosxom-devel@lists.sourceforge.net